 What am I to think of such instructions now?

 Sadly, this teaching adds a layer of requirement for our forgiveness not intended by God.
 And it may lead to confusion and sanctification troubles for the believer if taken seriously.

 The word confession in the original comes from the conjoining of two words, “to say” and “the same.”
 Confession means to agree with God on his assessment of our actions and thoughts, and to name our sin to God.

-I did not find "confessionism" in the dictionary, but will coin the word as a way to name the practice and the teaching that believers are under a necessity to confess every known sin to God as a vital ingredient of their sanctification.
+I did not find “confessionism” in the dictionary, but will coin the word (if someone else has not done this already) as a way to name the practice and the teaching that believers are under a necessity to confess every known sin to God as a vital ingredient of their sanctification.